Wethersfield Avenue Baseball Grounds

 For the 1896 season, the Atlantic League team's owners constructed stands for the field.
-The ballpark was situated between Roosevelt Street and Plymouth Street at 831 Wethersfield Avenue.
+The ballpark was situated between Plymouth Street and Eaton Street at 831 Wethersfield Avenue.

 The first Atlantic League game in Hartford was played on April 23, 1896, with Hartford defeating New Haven 16-11.

+In 1905, James H. Clarkin assumed the position as the Hartford Club's owner.
+In local newspapers, "Clarkin's Field" became the secondary name for the Wethersfield Avenue Grounds.

+In 1912, Clarkin renewed his lease for ten years, and built a new grandstand.

 The final Eastern League game in Hartford was a doubleheader on September 11, 1920.
 Hartford won both games from Waterbury.

-In the early 1900s, James H. Clarkin assumed the position as the Hartford Club's owner.
-In local newspapers, "Clarkin's Field" became the secondary name for the Wethersfield Avenue Grounds.

-A new Clarkin Field (II) was built in 1921, to replace the aging Wethersfield Avenue Grounds.
+A new Clarkin Field (II) was built in 1921, a block to the west, to replace the aging Wethersfield Avenue Grounds.
 The last listing of the old ballpark in Hartford city directories is in the 1921 edition.
+The site is now occupied by residences and commercial businesses.